Sreenandika/Sreenandika/README.md

 ---

 ### 🧠 About Me
-- 💡 Love building clean and scalable web apps
+- 💡 Love building clean and scalable web application
 - 🌐 Focused on backend logic + frontend aesthetics
 - 👀 Exploring design-driven development with full-stack tools
 - ✨ Always excited about hackathons, design sprints, and digital creativity